LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

   - Introductory
   - Sampling Methods
 #   - category2
+manual_prev_url: /posts/2025/01/2025-01-27-inverse-transform-sampling/
+manual_prev_title: "Inverse Transform Sampling"
+manual_next_url: /posts/2025/01/2025-01-29-practical-MCMC-intro/
+manual_next_title: "Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II"
 ---

-In this post I'm going to introduce rejection sampling as a way to generate samples from an unnormalised pdf as further background to MCMC.
+In this post, I'm going to introduce **rejection sampling** as a way to generate samples from an **unnormalized PDF** as further background to MCMC.

 Like my posts so far, I take heavy inspiration from a few resources.
-In this case, the in particular ones are:
+In particular, the ones are:
 1. [Accept-Reject Sampling : Data Science Concepts](https://youtu.be/OXDqjdVVePY) - [ritvikmath](https://www.youtube.com/@ritvikmath)
 2. [An introduction to rejection sampling](https://youtu.be/kYWHfgkRc9s) - [Ben Lambert](https://www.youtube.com/@SpartacanUsuals)
     - Although this one is icky because he uses [mathematica](https://dictionary.cambridge.org/dictionary/english/horrible)